Wolverine: Adamantium Rage

 Wolverine: Adamantium Rage is a platform-action video game released for both the Super NES and the Sega Genesis in 1994.
-The Genesis version was developed by Teeny Weeny Games, while the Super NES version was developed by Bits Studios.
+Both versions were developed by different London studios: the Genesis version developed by Teeny Weeny Games and the Super NES version by Bits Studios.
 Both versions of the title were developed separately and differed from one another in some key areas, but their opening storyline and gameplay remain similar.
-It is one of the first video games to feature a recharging health system, though Wolverine has been able to recharge his health in previous X-Men games.
+It is one of the first action video games to feature a recharging health system.

 Story

 Super NES version

 Wolverine is mysteriously contacted by an unknown party claiming to have information regarding his past.
 Deciding to follow this lead, Wolverine travels to Canada, and then Japan, battling against the Destroyer Program, Tri-Fusion, and Lady Deathstrike.
 Deathstrike informs Wolverine that he has been tricked and lured out, as Shinobi Shaw has placed a contract on his life.
 Believing that Shaw is hiding out in the Inner Circle's base in Tokyo, Wolverine heads to track him down, battling Geist's forces and Bloodscream along the way.
 Cyber attempts to kill Wolverine by trapping him in a hallucinogenic nightmare, but Wolverine frees himself by turning Cyber's toxin against him.

 Making his way to the Inner Circle's mansion, Wolverine battles against Selene and Fugue, while Shaw flees.
 Falling into the catacombs below the mansion, Wolverine fights Fugue for a second time, defeating her, and makes his way deeper.
 At the bottom of the catacombs, Wolverine discovers the true mastermind behind the contract against him--the Great Beast, leader of The Hand.
 Ultimately, Wolverine destroys the Beast, and returns to X-Mansion, where the X-Men greet him.